 What Veggies to Include (or Not)

-Personally, I don’t include the outer skin of the onion in my stock because of cleanliness reasons, so I remove that and discard it, but then there’s normally an outer layer of the actual onion which is tough for the recipe, so that gets added it to my stock-pot along with the tops and tails of the onion after the skin has been removed.
+- Onion: I don’t include the very outer skin of the onion in my stock because of cleanliness reasons, so I remove that and discard it, but the second layer gets added it to my stock-pot along with the tops and tails of the onion after the skin has been removed.

-Tops of red and green peppers, tops and tails of courgettes/zucchini, potato peelings, sweet potato peelings, mushroom stalks, tops of leeks and much more go into the pot.
+- Tops of red and green peppers, tops and tails of courgettes/zucchini, potato peelings, sweet potato peelings, mushroom stalks, tops of leeks all go into the pot.

-I also wouldn’t add too much broccoli to the pan.
+- I also wouldn’t add too much broccoli to the pan.
 It can make the stock brown and too much will give a strong (strange) flavour.
-I do add little bits without any damage.
+You can add little bits without any damage.

 Cooking the Vegetable Stock